 Dad can read all the scripture or the family can take turns.
 Each member of the family should have a copy of the same Bible translation and follow along, being ready to read when it's their turn.
 Dad may want to have a study bible for his reading.
 Dad's understanding of God's Word should go beyond the footnotes in a study bible, but such a bible is very helpful in answering the simple questions that children might ask.
 See Family Devotion - Scripture for more ideas.
 See Simple Bible Reading Plan for a simple yet thorough plan every member of the family can use to start their personal daily reading.

 What To Do - Topic Studies

 With regular Bible reading as the centerpiece, other resources can be used to draw together Biblical ideas.
 These include short biographies of missionaries or others impacted by scripture, topical studies in Proverbs or the Gospels, and catechism reading and study.
 For younger children, it may be helpful to mix in a version of a Biblical passage from a children's story bible.
-Since these are paraphrases and usually omit long passages of scripure, these should not be used extensively.
-Family Devotion - Topics covers this more fully.
+Since these are paraphrases and usually omit long passages of scripture, these should not be used extensively.
+Family Devotion - Topics covers this more fully with suggestions on reading Proverbs and Revelation with your family.
 Ideas for devotions on baptism and overcoming worry are also available.